Skip to content

 2. Fusible Web

 Here, the fusible web is an alternative for fusible tapes.
-The contrast here is that fusible tapes are mostly like pre-cut bandages or patches to join the seams or so, but with fusible web, you require to cut them manually according to your preferred length and width, preferably using the best fabric cutting machines.
+The contrast here is that fusible tapes are mostly like pre-cut bandages or patches to join the seams or so.
+Still, with fusible web, you are required to cut them manually according to your preferred length and width, preferably using the best fabric cutting machines.

 And this difference makes the fusible web an apposite alternative for applique and customizable crafts where you don’t need to confine yourself into a specific size or shape.

-So, to use fusible web for applique or other application, the similar steps need to be followed as outlined above with few changes,
+So, to use fusible web for applique or other applications, similar steps need to be followed as outlined above with few changes,

 However, it comes with a paper backing which makes it ideal for ironing later.
 These are also available in different sizes, or to be precise, they are sold in yards.
 Hence you can create tapes depending on your requirements and crafting needs!